Writing and Reference Guide

 Acceptable variations:

-These terms may also appear with “Officer team” in place of “Officers”
+These terms may also use “officer team” in place of “officers” when referring to the group collectively.

 North Carolina 4-H Volunteer Leaders' Association